powerdistribution/powerdistribution.github.io/calculators/index.md

 These apps work best with a recent version of Firefox or Chrome.
 Most of them will work with version 11 of Internet Explorer, albeit with a few quirks; only a few of the apps work with Internet Explorer 9 or earlier versions.
-Most apps should work on modern phones.
+Most apps should work on modern tablets and phones.

 To report on bugs, suggest features, or propose additional calculators, please file an issue